 There are 3 main advantages if you reverse sear a steak:

-- Better browning: By cooking it in an oven, most moisture on the surface are removed so the outer surface can be browned perfectly!
-This is why I prefer severe searing than sous vide, because when you sous vide a steak and then sear it, the surface is too wet for a pan to reach a high temp for browning
+- Better browning: By cooking it in an oven, most moisture on the surface is removed so the outer surface can be browned perfectly!
+This is why I prefer severe searing than sous vide because when you sous vide a steak and then sear it, the surface is too wet for a pan to reach a high temp for browning

 - Easier & cheaper: With this, you have more time, for people who sear or grill their steak, a rare to a medium rare might just be 30 sec difference in cook time, whereas the low temp oven extends that to about 10 min.
 Also, you don’t need a big grill or an expensive sous vide machine which costs about 100+ USD, all you need is an oven, a meat thermometer (about 10 USD), and a pan